niksuniverse/Hotel-Room-Booking-Management-system/README.md

 # Hotel-Room-Booking-Management-system
 # Overview
 The Hotel Room Booking Management System is a comprehensive solution designed to streamline the process of managing room bookings and related services in a hotel.
-This system offers functionalities for booking rooms, managing customer details, and handling food-related services.
+This system offers functionalities for booking rooms, managing customer details, and handling food-related services.This project is done using  C programming.

 # Features
 Room Booking: Users can easily browse available rooms, select their preferences, and book rooms for specified dates.